 All spoilers regarding the Super Rookies era are unmarked.
 Examples relating to the New World era can be spoiler-tagged if deemed necessary.

-The mighty crew led by Luffy's childhood hero Shanks, and the first pirates to be seen in the series.
-Among their ranks are Benn Beckman, Lucky Roo, Usopp's father Yasopp and several (as-yet-unidentified) elite members seen at Dawn Island and again at the finale of Marineford as well as Rockstar, a rookie who just recently joined.
+The mighty pirate crew led by Luffy's childhood hero Shanks, and the first pirates to be seen in the series.
+Among their ranks are Ben Beckman, Lucky Roux, Usopp's father Yasopp and several (as-yet-unidentified) high-ranking members seen at Dawn Island and again at the finale of Marineford as well as Rockstar, a rookie who just recently joined.

-Although they must be exceptionally powerful as an Emperor Crew and do have islands claimed as their territories, the Red Hair Pirates have been mostly seen partying and are exceptionally friendly even letting unrelated civilians at peace and being willing to be humiliated by a bunch of no-name mountain bandits to keep the peace going, although the current status quo may have changed that.
+Although they must be exceptionally powerful as an Emperor Crew and do have islands claimed as their territories, the Red Hair Pirates have been mostly seen partying and are exceptionally friendly, even leaving unrelated civilians at peace and being willing to be humiliated by a bunch of no-name mountain bandits to keep the peace going.
+Despite appearing to be the less dangerous Emperor Crew, they are feared around the world, especially by the World Government.
 Their antics and talk of freedom on the seas are what inspired Luffy to be a pirate.
 Other than that, very little is known about them, except they are a powerful crew that is to be respected.

-- Animal Motif: The crew uses a red dragon as tattoos and the figurehead of their ship.
+- Mythical Motifs: The crew uses a red dragon as tattoos and the figurehead of their ship.

 Voiced by: Kazuyuki Sogabe (JP, Episode 4), Aruno Tahara (JP, Episodes 151+), Sean Hennigan (EN, Funi), Rafael Pacheco (Latin American Spanish)